May Heydays at Evesham:

 Dance-writing Competition

-Of course the majority of dances can be called and danced gender-free, either using other labels such as “Larks” and “Robins” or by going all the way and using positional calling.
-But some dances are easy to call positionally; some are really difficult and require a lot more explanation in the walkthrough.
-We're looking for dances which are easy to call positionally, where people don't have to stop and think “Ah, what she means is the ladies”.
+Ultimately there aren't any dances which can't be called gender-free, and most dances that are written will continue to be equally suitable for either gendered or non-gendered calling.
+The intent of this competition is to explore what, if any, impacts gender-free calling might have to new choreography, as well as to provide an open canvas for dance writers!
 And we're keeping the rule which we've had from the start: “The dance must be suitable for an ordinary UK dance club”.
 We realise that many clubs don't use gender-free calling, in fact might be somewhat hostile to the whole concept, and we're looking for dances which will be enjoyed without arousing any resentful feelings.
 Maybe that's a tough requirement, but we're hoping that at least some of you choreographers will rise to the challenge and produce something which will generally be considered “a good dance” rather than merely “a good gender-free dance”.
-Over to you!
+Over to you!.

 Read the rules here.